ValeP314/pp3-income-tax-calculator/README.md

-## Reminders

-* Your dependencies must be placed in the `requirements.txt` file
-* Do not edit any of the other files or your code may not deploy properly

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.

 # The Tax Income Calculator

-The purpose of this project is to build a front-end site.
+The purpose of this project is to build a web application using Python.
 The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

-I decided to create an interactive app, that allows you to be in charge of your salary and taxes.
+I decided to create an interactive application, that allows you to be in charge of your salary and taxes.
 It is possible to select the tax year (between 2022 and 2023) and check the individual deductions, the total deductions and the net pay.
 The net pay is also manipulated in order to get an annual earning value along with more immediate (and possibly meaningful) monthly and weekly values.
-This app is developed using Python.
+This app is developed using Python and is deployed in Heroku.

 ## Project Inspiration
 The idea comes from the need of understanding better my payslip, especially since the new 2023 Budget has been released.